 Lots of people owe the IRS, but being assigned a revenue officer to your case means the IRS is taking your case more seriously.
 A revenue officer is an IRS agent that is personally assigned to a tax collections case.
-They are much more common in business tax cases, but can be assigned to personal tax debts as well.
-Here we will go through the most common reasons for assignment.
+They are much more common in business tax cases but can be assigned to personal tax debts as well.
+Here we will go through the most common reasons for the assignment.

 Top Reasons For Being Assigned A Revenue Officer

 Revenue officers are assigned to many payroll tax liability cases.
 The reason is the IRS only has three years to assign someone personally for a payroll debt.
 These types of debts do not go away with a closed corporation or LLC unless the IRS does not assign someone the debt in time.
 They want to assign someone to the debt so even if the entity closes, there is still someone responsible for the debt.
 Being assigned a revenue agent in these situations is probably the most common.

 Repeatedly Not Filing Tax Returns

 A case with tax returns not being filed for a long time might get assigned a revenue officer.

 Owing More Than $250,000